irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_07-Reporting_Malign_Information/Lesson_Plan-Template/Report_On_Malign_Influence-Advanced_Organizer.md

 | 15         | Apply                | Practical Exercise          |

 #### Instructions:
-1. **Individual Task**: Ask students to implement their reporting strategy using the techniques learned.
+1. **Individual Task**: Ask students to combine their group strategies into a single report to be submitted to the instructor and their organization.
+(10 minutes)
 2. **Rapid-Fire Questions**: Conduct a Q&A session where students must explain their reporting process and how they would handle different scenarios.

 ---